 Cognitive Behavioral Therapy (CBT) has emerged as one of the most effective and widely used therapeutic approaches for addressing substance abuse disorders.
 Rooted in the principles of cognitive psychology, CBT focuses on identifying and modifying negative thought patterns and behaviors that contribute to addiction.
 This evidence-based approach empowers individuals to take control of their recovery by developing healthier coping mechanisms and fostering resilience.

 CBT was developed in the 1960s by psychiatrist Aaron Beck, who observed that distorted thinking patterns often led to emotional and behavioral problems.
 Beck’s pioneering work laid the foundation for CBT, which combines cognitive and behavioral techniques to address a wide range of psychological issues, including substance abuse.
-Over the decades, numerous studies have validated the efficacy of CBT in treating addiction, making it a cornerstone of modern addiction therapy.
+Over the decades, numerous studies have validated the efficacy of this approach in treating addiction, making it a cornerstone of modern therapy.

 At its core, CBT is based on the idea that our thoughts, feelings, and behaviors are interconnected.
 Negative or irrational thoughts can lead to maladaptive behaviors and emotional distress, perpetuating the cycle of addiction.
 For example, an individual struggling with substance abuse might have automatic thoughts such as “I can’t cope without using,” or “I’m a failure.”
 These cognitive distortions reinforce the desire to use substances as a way to escape or numb these negative feelings.